CharlyMannion/CMannion_CV/README.md

 #### Makers Academy (March 2018 to July 2018)

-I had no prior coding experience when I started Makers Academy.
-But I embraced this opportunity to work hard and learn something new every day, and I’ve now built apps in 4 different languages.
+Makers Academy was my introduction to coding, having never previously coded before attending the course.
+I embraced this opportunity to work hard and learn something new every day, and built apps in 4 different languages.
 As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming and XP Values.

 * Languages: Ruby, JavaScript (and jQuery), Swift, Java, HTML/CSS